brynrm/brynrm/README.md

 ### ¡Hola! 👋
-Mi nombre es Brayan y actualmente estoy estudiando Ingenieria de Software en la Universidad de Cartagena
+Mi nombre es Brayan y me encuentro estudiando Ingenieria de Software.
 <!--
 **brynrm/brynrm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.